EJDiamond/Music-Trivia/README.md

 ### Wireframe

 The [wireframes](https://github.com/EJDiamond/Music-Trivia/blob/main/assets/images/wireframe-music-trivia.png) show the intial page where the user can select to play, read rules or view the leaderboard.
-Once 'play' is selected the player is then has the option to select a level, intially only the first level is unlocked and once passed the level two will be available, with level three being accessed once the second level is passed.
+Once 'play' is selected the player then has the option to select a level, intially only the first level is unlocked and once passed, level two will be available, with level three being accessed once the second level is passed.

 The quiz is opened once the level is selected, taking the user to the first question.
-When an answer is hovered over the slection turn white, if the answer selected is correct it will turn green, if incorrect, it will turn red.
+When an answer is hovered over the slection turns white, if the answer selected is correct it will turn green, if incorrect, it will turn red.

 The option to exit the quiz is presented as a button at each stage.